Yesterday I gave you guys my favorite recipe for simple egg pasta dough. Today I want to share one of my favorite ways to use that dough – Lasagna!

 - Preheat oven to 400 degrees F.

 - For squash and garlic: Lay cubed squash on a baking sheet, and drizzle with a bit of olive oil (only about 1-2 teaspoons).
 Use your hands to coat the squash with olive oil, then sprinkle with ½ teaspoon each of salt and pepper.
 Wrap the 6 cloves of garlic in tin foil and drizzle with ½ tsp olive, salt and pepper, place on baking sheet with squash.
 Roast for 50 minutes, tossing every 15 minutes or so.
-Remove from oven and sprinkle the squash and potatoes with the chopped sage.
+Remove from oven and sprinkle the squash with the chopped sage.
 Transfer to a bowl and either mash with a fork or whip them with a mixer.
 Take the roasted garlic and squeeze the garlic out of if it skins, mash with a fork and combine with the 5 tablespoons of butter.
 Mix the roasted garlic butter with the squash, making sure the filling is spreadable.

 - Béchamel: Melt the butter in a medium saucepan, add the flour, and whisk until smooth.
 Cook over medium heat, stirring regularly, until the mixture turns golden brown, about 6 to 7 minutes.
 Add the milk to the butter mixture, 1 cup at a time, whisking continuously until the sauce is very smooth.
 Bring to a boil and cook for 30 seconds longer.
 Remove from the heat and season with salt and nutmeg.
 Stir in the mascarpone, ½ cup of mozzarella and the ½ cup of Parmesan, whisking until all the cheese is melted and smooth.